 When I first created this recipe it was inspired by a trip to Cafe Spice Namaste in London for the launch of the campaign: Lamb.
 Tasty Easy Fun.
 Not only did I learn a lot about lamb, but I ate some of the tastiest lamb dishes I'd eaten in a long time.

 What are the aims of the campaign?

 The campaign aims to encourage younger consumers in the UK, Ireland, France, Belgium, Germany and Denmark to consider lamb as an everyday meat to buy and cook with regularly.
 It doesn't just have to be a roasted lamb joint with mint sauce on a Sunday.
 It is a versatile meat that can be enjoyed at any time and cooked in many different ways.
 Of course it can be slow cooked but you can also cook a quick steak, cutlets or a stir fry too.
 And of course lamb mince is great for burgers, mince and koftas.

-After all that lamb you might think I'd never want to eat lamb again in my life!
-But, I came away inspired to add my own twist to some of my favourite dishes of the evening.
+I came away inspired to add my own twist to some of my favourite dishes of the evening.
 I make a lot of stir fries but usually with chicken.
-In fact, I don't think I'd ever cooked a lamb stir fry until now.
+In fact, I don't think I'd ever cooked a lamb stir fry until after this experience.
 However, as the message of the campaign was that lamb can be a great meat to cook with everyday at home, I felt it was only fitting that I created my own quick easy and tasty lamb dish.

 Easy Lamb Stir Fry